Found by AI

 13 min read | February 2026

-The three disciplines map to different discovery moments: traditional organic search results (SEO), Google's AI-generated summary blocks (AIO), and standalone AI assistants like ChatGPT, Perplexity, and Claude (GEO).
-McKinsey's 2025 research found that 50% of consumers now intentionally use AI-powered search, with $750 billion in US revenue projected to flow through AI search by 2028.
-Understanding where each dollar goes — and which businesses should shift allocation most aggressively — is the central question for marketing budgets in 2026.
+The three disciplines map to different discovery moments: traditional organic search results (SEO), Google's AI summary blocks (AIO), and standalone AI assistants like ChatGPT, Perplexity, and Claude (GEO).
+McKinsey's 2025 research found 50% of consumers now intentionally use AI-powered search, with $750 billion in US revenue projected through AI search by 2028.
+Where each dollar goes - and which businesses should shift allocation most aggressively - is the central question for 2026 marketing budgets.

 Metric SEO AIO GEO